ezraschwaa/Computer-Systems-HW-2/README.md

   "collect2: error: ld returned 1 exit status"

 Thus there appears to be at least two issues, one in the format of cache.h importation and one linker error.
 There also appears to be an error where a function returning a non-void value does not return any value.
 I cannot say anything beyond this because it doesn't compile.

+#Kathy's Code:

+As you can see from the table, their code passed all of the tests.
+All we had to adjust when testing their code was that we included cstring and assert.
+Also, they sent a message that we had to delete their main in their cache.cc, which when we did allowed for the test results.

+#Sam Zofkie's Code: